higby/higby.io/src/pages/styleguide.md

 ### Code

-This is how `inlined code` looks like.
+This is how `inlined code` looks like. [^longnote]

+[^longnote]: Here's one with multiple blocks.

+    Subsequent paragraphs are indented to show that they belong to the previous footnote.

 You can press <kbd>↑</kbd> <kbd>↑</kbd> <kbd>↓</kbd> <kbd>↓</kbd> <kbd>←</kbd> <kbd>→</kbd> <kbd>←</kbd> <kbd>→</kbd> <kbd>B</kbd> <kbd>A</kbd> for a secret.